eersnington/workflow-cloudflare-world/PROBLEMS.md

 ## 4. WeakRef / FinalizationRegistry Crashes on Import
 - **Symptom:** Simply importing `workflow-cloudflare-world` threw `ReferenceError: WeakRef is not defined` (and later `FinalizationRegistry`).
-- **Cause:** `@workflow/core` always bundles `@workflow/world-local`, which depends on `undici`.
-Undici instantiates `WeakRef`/`FinalizationRegistry` at module load, but Cloudflare’s runtime (and Miniflare) omit those globals.
+- **Cause:** `@workflow/workflow` hard-depends on `@workflow/world-local`, which drags in Undici.
+Undici instantiates `WeakRef`/`FinalizationRegistry` during module evaluation, but Cloudflare Workers (and Miniflare) do not ship those globals.
-- **Resolution:** Added runtime polyfills in `packages/world-cloudflare/src/polyfills.ts` so the package safely polyfills both APIs before re-exporting anything.
-Consumers no longer need to patch their apps.
+- **Resolution:** `packages/world-cloudflare/src/polyfills.ts` now polyfills both APIs before anything else runs, so the world package can coexist with the core bundle without requiring every consumer Worker to add its own shim.
+Long term the core package should avoid bundling the local world into Cloudflare builds, but the repo-level polyfill unblocks us for now.

 ## 5. Embedded Serializer Uses `eval`
-- **Symptom:** `POST /api/trigger` returned “Failed to serialize workflow arguments” with a nested `EvalError: Code generation from strings disallowed for this context`.
+- **Symptom:** `POST /api/trigger` returns “Failed to serialize workflow arguments” with a nested `EvalError: Code generation from strings disallowed for this context` even when passing primitive arguments like `2`.
-- **Cause:** `dehydrateWorkflowArguments` in `@workflow/core` dynamically builds helper functions via `new Function` when serializing complex types.
-Cloudflare Workers forbid string-based code generation, so the serializer explodes even for otherwise valid inputs.
+- **Cause:** `packages/core/src/serialization.ts` uses a `revive()` helper (`lines 192-199`) that does `(0, eval)(...)` on every `devalue.stringify()` result. `dehydrateWorkflowArguments()` (line ~751) calls that path for every workflow trigger.
+Cloudflare Workers forbid any string-based code generation, so the serializer explodes before the workflow even enqueues.
-- **Resolution:** **Open issue.** Until the core runtime provides an eval-free code path (or detects the environment), avoid passing types that trigger the advanced serializer (stick to JSON-safe primitives) when running on Cloudflare.
+- **Resolution:** **Still open.** There is no app-level workaround other than “only send JSON-safe primitives and hope they never hit the eval path”.
+The real fix has to land in the core package (replace the eval-based revive logic with a Worker-safe parser or gate the advanced serializer behind a feature flag).

+## 6. Queue Consumer Used Vercel’s JsonTransport
+- **Symptom:** Earlier iterations imported `JsonTransport` from `@vercel/queue` inside `packages/world-cloudflare/src/queue.ts`, which meant Workers were bundling Vercel-only runtime code just to read queue payloads.
+- **Cause:** The initial Cloudflare world piggybacked on the Vercel webhook transport to deserialize queue bodies, even though the actual queue producer already used native Cloudflare bindings.
+- **Resolution:** Replaced the consumer with Cloudflare-native logic: messages are now sent with `cfQueue.send(..., { contentType: 'json' })` and read via `Request.json()`.
+This drops the Vercel dependency, keeps the Worker bundle CF-only, and eliminates an extra deserialization hop.
+Wrangler queue bindings now work without any third-party helpers.

 ---